 In addition to providing educational opportunities to children at an early age, it is essential to support parents in transforming their family situation.
 In what is called a “dual-generation” approach, high-quality early childhood education is combined with services to parents.
 Coordinated by case managers, services include case management support and goal setting, connecting parents to services for employment, financial resources, parenting resources, and other services that positively impact their overall stability and economic mobility.

 Head Start - Services in 38 classrooms at six locations across Baltimore City, serving 728 low-income children and their parents each year

 Early Headstart - Services to 58 children ages 0 to 3 and their parents.

-Summer camp for enrolled Head Start students who need more educational services in order to prepare for kindergarten.
+Camp Discovery - Summer camp for enrolled Head Start students to help curb summer learning loss and be ready for kindergarten.

 Camp St. Vincent - Summer camp dedicated to exclusively serving over 200 homeless children each summer from Baltimore City and Baltimore County.
 Founded in 1907 and located at Patterson Park in Baltimore City, Camp St. Vincent specifically designed to reduce the impact of homelessness on academic, social, and emotional development.